Thank you for considering me to speak at your church or event. On this page you’ll find:

 Speaking.
 Having been a pastor, missionary, and school administrator, I’ve addressed youth and parents, Anglos and Latinos, businessmen and stay-at-home mothers.
 I am comfortable speaking to groups of several hundred or intimate workshops of only a dozen.

 Career.
-I am the Executive Director of Denver Institute for Faith & Work, a nonprofit that helps people integrate their faith and work through classes, vocational groups, seminars & conferences, and project mentoring.
-I’ve been the pastor of a small Hispanic congregation, a admission director at a Christian school, and an administrator at Denver Seminary.
+I am the Executive Director of Denver Institute for Faith & Work, a nonprofit that helps people integrate their faith and work through classes, vocational groups, seminars & conferences, and mentoring.
 In my spare time I write for Christianity Today, Comment, Leadership Journal, The Review of Faith and International Affairs and other publications.

 Education.
 I have a Master of Divinity from Denver Seminary and a Bachelor of Arts in Spanish and International Economics & Cultural Affairs from Valparaiso University.

 Family and Interests.
-I’m married to my beautiful wife of 7 years, Kelly, and have three daughters, Sierra, Lily and Alica.
+I’m married to my beautiful wife of 11 years, Kelly, and have four daughters, Sierra, Lily, Alice and Cora.
 I enjoy exercising, reading, and having good conversation with my friends on Monday afternoons.

 An Audio Clip